 Different insurance policies have different special limits or policy coverages.
 Weather-related damage or storm damage is often covered by insurance.

 If you have an all-risk policy, versus a named perils policy, your insurance will cover different things.
 If your tree or home was damaged by a hurricane or a tornado, or other named storms, your provider probably has a claim deductible based on the total value of your home.

 When a Tree Falls on a House or Property

 Depending on the cause of the damage, a tree falling on a house may be covered or not.
 If the tree was healthy and it was not a maintenance issue, then there is a good chance you may have coverage in your homeowner policy.

-According to the Insurance Information Institute, during a major storm, trees and branches from trees may be flying around and travel significant distances.
+During a major storm, trees and branches from trees may be flying around and travel significant distances.
 It may not always be clear who owns the projectile that hit your home or damaged your property.
-Don't worry about figuring out where the branches or tree came from if you do not know if you have damage call your insurance company and have them help you with your home insurance claim.
+Don't worry about figuring out where the branches or tree came from if you do not know.
+If you have damage, call your insurance company and have them help you with your home insurance claim.